Family, Friends Hold Candlelight Vigil For Slain Temple University Student Samuel Collington

 Loved ones remember Collington, the 21-year-old Temple student, as a kind, caring young man who had a bright future ahead of him.

-At Temple, Collington enjoyed helping people register to vote and was president of the Political Science Society.
+At Temple, Collington enjoyed helping people register to vote, and he was president of the Political Science Society.

 “As he was getting ready to finish college, he was getting ready to apply to law school,” Ann Marie Collington, Sam’s aunt, said.